 Physical and political geography of Sub-Saharan Africa

 On a map of the world, locate the continent of Africa, the Atlantic Ocean, the Indian Ocean, and the Mediterranean Sea.
-On a map of Africa, locate the northern, eastern, western, central, and southern regions of Africa, the Sahara Desert, Mount Kilimanjaro, the Cape of Good Hope, the Great Rift Valley, Lake Victoria); use a map key to locate countries and major cities in Africa.
+On a map of Africa, locate the northern, eastern, western, central, and southern regions of Africa, the Sahara Desert, Mount Kilimanjaro, the Cape of Good Hope, the Great Rift Valley, Lake Victoria).
+Use other kinds of maps (e.g., landform, population, climate) to determine important characteristics of this region.

+On a political map of the region, demonstrate map reading skills to distinguish countries, capitals, and other cities and to describe their absolute location (using latitude and longitude coordinates) and relative location (relationship to other countries, cities, or bodies of water); use knowledge of maps to complement information gained from text about a city, country or region.

-Explain absolute and relative locations, climate, including drought and desertification, and major physical characteristics and natural resources influenced settlement, population size, and the economies of major African Sub-Saharan countries.
+Explain how absolute and relative locations, major physical characteristics, climate (including drought and desertification), and natural resources in this region have influenced settlement patterns, population size, and economies of the countries.

-Select a country in the region; research and report on a current issue in that country related to cultural, religious, social, political, economic, or environmental conditions; use primary and secondary sources such as geographic and demographic databases, news articles, editorials, photographs, videos, maps, or artifacts to add interest, illustrate ideas, and support arguments.

-Early Sub-Saharan African empires
+Selected Sub-Saharan African states and societies, c.
+100-1000 CE

-Supporting Question: How did the geography of Sub-Saharan Africa affect the locations of its early cities and empires?
+Supporting Question: How did long-distance trade influence the development of early sub-Saharan African states and societies?

+Identify the location, sources of wealth, and importance of the Kingdom of Axum (c.
+100-940 CE); explain the role it played in the adoption of Christianity in Ethiopia and the role east African societies played in the spread of Islam to South Asia,

+Explain the pivotal role Swahili coastal societies along the Indian Ocean played in linking trade networks between interior Africa and maritime routes along the coasts of Central and South Asia, and connecting to China; identify key goods in this trade (e.g., gold, ivory, iron, slaves from Africa, and cloth, glass beads, and porcelain from Asia).

-Identify the locations, sources of wealth, and importance of the city of Timbuktu (c.5th-17th centuries CE), and the empires of ancient Ghana (c.
-700-1240 CE), ancient Mali (c.1230-1670 CE), and Songhai (15th-17th centuries CE).
+Identify the locations, sources of wealth and importance of West African cities and empires, including the city of Timbuktu (beginning c.5th century CE), and the empire of ancient Ghana (beginning c.
+700 CE).

-Using the timeline established for the development of early human beings and early civilizations, the Middle East, and North Africa, add early Sub-Saharan African civilizations.
-Use correctly the words or abbreviations for identifying time periods or dates.
-(See Standard 9)
+Clarification statement: Students will study the later empires of ancient Mali and Songhai in World History I.

+Explain the pivotal role these societies played in the trans-Saharan trade, the spread of Islam, and trade with North Africa, Europe, West Asia in gold, ivory, and slaves and the contributions of these societies to the modern world.

-Topic 5: Central America, the Caribbean Islands, and South America
+Topic 5.
+Central America, the Caribbean Islands, and South America